Administrative hearing of William McAndrew: Public reaction

 During the administrative hearing, McAndrew lacked the support of the unionized teachers, as they did not approve of the strict rules that he, as superintendent, had put in place for teachers.

 The Women's City Club supported McAndrew, having adopted a resolution demanding his reinstatement as superintendent.
 On October 27, they adopted another resolution which demanded that McAndrew be provided an immediate trial of the specific charge for which he was suspended.

 A speech written by McAndrew and read in his absence at a November 1927 state convention of school board officials received significant applause, reflecting the convention's support of McAndrew.

+Thompson's broader anti-British crusade was met with both rebuke and praise.
+At a meeting of the Chicago union ministers, Reverend Robert Clements called for a protest to be organized, "against the action of various political agencies in Chicago who are trying to blind the public by their insidious action which is more than an insult to the beast thinking element in this country."
+This marked prominent opposition to Thompson's anti-British crusade.
+On November 1, 1927, when Thompson appeared before a meeting of the American Association for the Recognition of the Irish Republic held in Toledo, Ohio, the organization passed a resolution denouncing "all individuals and agencies who are endeavoring to hinder Mayor Thompson in his patriot efforts" as unpatriotic to America.
+The resolution alleged that many of the opponents of Thompson's anti-British crusade as being "recipients of British favors, which causes them to feel obliged to denounce their own nation and send to the level of the lowest worm of humanity."

 Coinciding developments

 During the administrative hearing, Chicago City Solicitor Frank Peska wrote Chicago Board of Education member Walter J. Raymer a letter demanding that he resign due to his defense of McAndrew.
 Peska declared that Raymer did not represent the attitude of the Polish residents living in Peska's ward of the city.

 In response to John J. Gorman's written report to the mayor and his testimony during the administrative hearing about textbooks authored by David Saville Muzzey, Muzzey filed a $100,000 damage/libel lawsuit against Gorman in United States District Court in October 1927, accusing Gorman of "widedly and maliciously" making an effort to expose him to public hatred, contempt, and disparagement in his testimony.

 In reaction to the allegations brought against the University of Chicago in the administrative hearing, on November 11, 1927, J. Lewis Coath banned articles written by University of Chicago faculty from being published in the Chicago Board of Education's publication, Chicago Schools Journal, and the following month's edition of the publication would feature a title page promoting an "America First" campaign.